 Since the NHS was created in 1948, the population has grown and people are living longer.
 Many people are living with long term conditions such as diabetes and heart disease, or suffer with mental health issues and may need to access their local health services more often.

 To meet these needs, practices have begun working together and with community, mental health, social care, pharmacy, hospital and voluntary services in their local areas in primary care networks.
 They should be small enough to provide the personal care valued by both patients and GPs, but large enough to have impact and economies of scale through better collaboration between practices and others in the local health and social care system.

-TLC is actively involved in supporting our local Primary Care Networks and is happy to offer our experience in working with local partners in our Appointments+ service to provide much more than traditional general practice.
+TLC is actively involved in supporting our local Primary Care Networks and is happy to offer our experience in working with local partners to provide much more than traditional general practice.
 To date we have supported the Romsey and North Baddesley PCN with recruiting to their pharmacy team and a social prescriber.
-Moving forward, we are working with all three local PCNs to develop a first contact musculoskeletal service.
-Having been part of a very successful local pilot of Connecting Care for Children Hubs, we are also looking to make this available for all three PCNs.
+We are currently providing routine appointments, outside of GP surgery hours, ie from 6.30pm weekdays and 9am - 5pm on Saturdays, as part of the enhanced access service to Romsey, Chandlers Ford & Eastleigh PCN's We have also worked with R&NB and Eastleigh PCNs to develop a first contact musculoskeletal service.
+Having been part of a very successful local pilot of Connecting Care for Children Hubs, we are also looking to make this available for all three local PCNs.

 Check out our current vacancies and sign up to our future opportunities mailings.
 Never miss out on the perfect job.

 The NHS website.
 Take control of your health and wellbeing.
 Get medical advice, information about healthcare services and support for a healthy life.